-Contribution rates are indexed quarterly in accordance with the Consumer Price Index - Sydney - Housing (CPI).
+Contribution rates are indexed quarterly in accordance with the Consumer Price Index - All Groups Sydney (CPI).

-The method of indexing the contribution rates is to multiply the base contribution rate by the most recently published CPI at the time of payment and in the case of this version of the Plan, divide it by the June 2011 CPI (173.4).
-At all times the contributions payable will not fall below the base rates listed at Appendix G.
+The method of indexing the contribution rates is to multiply the base contribution rate by the most recently published CPI at the time of payment and in the case of this version of the Plan, divide it by the December 2012 CPI (102.3).